Frequently Asked Questions

 Will I be able to pay my application processing fees online?

-You will be able to pay the renewal of your practising certificate fees online (and any late fees where applicable).
+You will be able to pay the renewal of your practising certificate fees online (and any late fees where applicable) using a debit or credit card.

 Will I need to post anything in or is everything done online?